NiyiOsinowo/Optimal-Control/README.md

 The optimal control methods implemented in this projects are categorised based on how much information about the system is available as Planning Methods, Model-Based Learning, and Model-Free Learning.
 The systems modelled in this project are categorised based on how much information about the system is available as Deterministic systems, and Stochastic Systems.

+## The Objective

+The objective of this project is to determine the most effective optimal control method for each system

 # Table of Contents

 * [Introduction to Optimal Control](#1)